-If you're going to engage in any amount of serious profile retooling on LinkedIn, there's a very important step you'll want to take right out of the gate.
-Visit your LinkedIn Privacy & Settings menu and turn off the sharing profile edits setting, found among other privacy settings listed there.
-This way you’ll spare the folks in your network from receiving announcements regarding each and every tweak you make.
-They'll thank you for it.
+If you're going to engage in any amount of serious profile retooling on LinkedIn, there's one important step you'll want to take right out of the gate.
+Visit your LinkedIn settings and privacy section (located under the “Me” menu on the top toolbar), click on “Privacy” and turn off “Sharing profile edits,” so all your friends on the system aren't sent an announcement every time you make a tweak to your materials.
+Your contacts will thank you for it.

 - Don't just settle on a good profile photo.

 Have a great one.
 Nothing pops off a LinkedIn search results page better than a friendly, crisp, high-quality mug shot.
 So don't sell your personal brand short by using that fuzzy picture from your cell phone or that distant shot of your silhouette on a ski slope.

 Invest in getting a truly professional headshot taken for yourself — or, if funds are tight, have a friend of yours do the honors.
 We all know at least one serious amateur bragging about the latest camera kit they picked up at Costco, right?
 And above all, make sure you're smiling in your photo.
 Your job: Look approachable.
 Time after time, I notice this as a key common denominator separating good profile shots from bad ones.

 Right below your name on your profile, you'll find a critical section of screen real estate known as your headline.
 The information you put here will go a long way in shaping peoples' first impressions about you on LinkedIn.
 In this strip of space, you can type up to 120 characters describing your professional focus.
 But here's the catch: You need to edit what may be there already.